alainamstutz/CRTs-with-baseline-period/CRT_baseline_period.md

     toc: yes
 ---

-## Parallel CRT with baseline period
+## Parallel CRT with baseline period or baseline adjustment
 1. "A common enhancement of a simple parallel CRT is to add an assessment of participants’ outcomes in a baseline period (before randomisation).
 Even if different participants are assessed at baseline and follow-up [i.e. cross-sectional sampling], the fact that they are sampled from the same cluster allows some control for cluster differences." -> https://www.bmj.com/content/360/bmj.k1121
 2. This is illustratively shown in the sample size calculator: https://clusterrcts.shinyapps.io/rshinyapp/ (switch between "Parallel" and "Parallel with baseline measure") -> can yield a substantial increase in power!
 See last chapter below.